ucsdlib/sum2021-sio-dm/sql-agg-join.md

 ~~~
 * `GROUP BY` groups all the records with the same value for specified field
   together
-* we can group by multiple critera
+* we can group by multiple criteria

 ~~~ {.sql}
 SELECT   person, quant, count(reading), round(avg(reading), 2)